 Andrew Foster, tenor

-Andrew relocated to Toronto from England in 2017 where music was always a major part of his life.
+Andrewrelocated to Toronto from England in 2017, where music was always a major part of his life.
 Throughout school, Andrew was involved in bands, musicals, and choirs.
 He plays guitar and piano and has a degree in Music Technology.
-This is his 2nd season with Exultate.
-When not singing, Andrew can be found pandering to the whims of his two cats, or learning to play the banjo.
+When not singing, Andrew can be found pandering to the whims of his two cats or learning to play the banjo.
 You might see him busking in the street sometime, so keep a look out!

 Julia Frodyma, soprano

-Julia has a Bachelor of Music and an advanced Certificate in Performance from the University of Toronto and recently completed her ARCT in piano from the Royal Conservatory.
-This is her 1st season singing with Exultate.
-When not singing, Julia likes to read, listen to true crime podcasts, or watch The Office on Netflix.
+Julia holds a Bachelor of Music and Advanced Certificate in Performance for Voice from the University of Toronto and recently completed her ARCT in piano performance from the Royal Conservatory of Music.
+When not making music, Julia is either cooking, on a road trip, or hiking somewhere in Southern Ontario.

 Mary Gillmeister, alto